A First Timer's Guide to Cuba

 Tipping

-Telcommunications and the internet
+Telecommunications and the internet

+To access Wi-Fi, you’ll need to purchase a NAUTA internet card, either from an ETECSA (Cuba’s telecommunications company) office, or from a hotel (your guide may be able to assist).
 While the network gets stronger, cheaper and more accessible every year, don’t expect the speeds you get at home.
-Instead, embrace the Cuban way and enjoy your time off the grid.
+Instead, embrace the Cuban way and enjoy your time off the grid!

-The ETECSA and a cadillac.
+The colourful ETECSA office and a cadillac

-The ETECSA and a cadillac.
+The colourful ETECSA office and a cadillac

 Language